 UI Drinking Water Quality

-University of Iowa water meets all EPA Safe Drinking water standards and testing.
+University of Iowa water meets all USEPA Safe Drinking Water Act and Iowa DNR regulations and testing requirements.

 Water Production and Filtration